grapheco/InteractiveGraph/README.md

         document.getElementById('infoBox'));
 ```

-in this case, a `LocalGraph` is used, it loads `graphData` from a .js file (`https://github.com/graph-eco/InteractiveGraphBrowser/blob/master/test/example-data.js` in this example).
+in this case, a `LocalGraph` is used, it loads `exampleData` from a .js file (`https://github.com/graph-eco/InteractiveGraphBrowser/blob/master/test/example-data.js` in this example).

 Alternatively, a `RemoteGraph` is required when loading a __very very large graph__ from remote server.